simh/simh/0readme_ethernet.txt

                                Change Log
 ===============================================================================

+  01-Mar-12  AGN  Added support for building using Cygwin on Windows 01-Mar-12  MP   Made host NIC address detection more robust on *nix platforms
+                  and mad it work when compiling under Cygwin 29-Feb-12  MP   Fixed MAC Address Conflict detection support 28-Feb-12  MP   Fixed overrun bug in eth_devices which caused SEGFAULTs 28-Feb-12  MP   Fixed internal loopback processing to only respond to loopback packets addressed to the physical MAC or appropriate Multicast or Broadcast addresses.
   17-Nov-11  MP   Added dynamic loading of libpcap on *nix platforms 30-Oct-11  MP   Added support for vde (Virtual Distributed Ethernet) networking 29-Oct-11  MP   Added support for integrated Tap networking interfaces on OSX